Meta Knight

-Meta Knight is a mysterious but honorable knight.
-Due to this attitude, he has played the roles of both friend and foe in the Kirby series.
-He has received mainly positive critical reception since his introduction; his development within the series, from a nameless enemy to one of Kirby's main allies and rivals, was praised.
-He remains one of the most controversial characters in Super Smash Bros.
-Brawl, and has been banned from several tournaments due to his overwhelming dominance in competitive play.

-Characteristics
+In the games, Meta Knight serves as one of Kirby’s most important foes.
+Following a strict code of honor, his boss fights feature him offering a sword to Kirby before battle, though he will proceed regardless of the player’s choice.
+Initially portrayed as antagonistic, he becomes an ally to Kirby in later games and, like King Dedede, becomes a victim of brainwashing by much more sinister forces.

+Meta Knight is an experienced swordsman who wields a legendary sword called “Galaxia” and can transform his cape into a set of bat-like wings that allow him to fly.
+He commands an army called the “Meta-Knights” to accomplish his goals.
+He also serves as the owner of an airship called the “Halberd”, which was originally built to take over Dream Land and later used to defend Planet Popstar from foreign invaders.

+The character has become one of the franchise’s most prominent characters and has been a subject of numerous theories, particularly regarding his resemblance to Kirby outside of his mask.
+His role as a player character in Super Smash Bros.
+Brawl became controversial due to his high attack speed and versatility overpowering much of the roster, leading to bans from the competitive scene.

+Concept and design

 Meta Knight is an enigmatic yet honorable swordsman who follows a chivalric code, exemplified when he gives Kirby a sword to fight with before starting battle.
 Meta Knight himself wields a sacred, golden sword called Galaxia (ギャラクシア, Gyarakushia).
-He is always seen wearing a silver mask, but in the event that he is unmasked, he looks identical to Kirby, albeit with a dark blue body and yellow (originally white) eyes which were originally portrayed as yellow only when he was wearing his mask (from Kirby: Planet Robobot onward however he has yellow eyes even with his mask off).
+He is always seen wearing a silver mask, but in the event that he is unmasked, he looks identical to Kirby, albeit with a dark blue body and yellow eyes (previously, they were white underneath his mask; beginning in Kirby: Planet Robobot, they are yellow without his mask on as well).
 He also sports a navy blue mantle called the Dimensional Cape (ディメンションマント, Dimenshon Manto), which can change into a pair of wings and allows him to teleport.
 However, these wings appear directly attached to his body in Kirby's Return to Dream Land and Kirby: Planet Robobot.
 Initially one of Kirby's enemies, he has since developed into Kirby's rival, and has been described as an antihero.
 However, he has benign intentions, as he will often fight alongside or assist Kirby when necessary for his survival or for the sake of the world.
-This attitude has led to debate about his allegiances and has earned him the label of "frenemy".